Skip to content

 Supply Chain Business Communications Need Clarity: This Is What is Hobbling New Tech Innovations

 In this article, I’ll first look at how commonplace it is for different supply chain organizations to misunderstand each other.
 This includes specific supply chain examples of how lapses in operational clarity cause major problems within supply chains.
-Lastly, I’ll identify how the poor use of business terminology is impeding technological innovations such as supply chain visibility, intermodal interoperability, and data interoperability to name a few.
+Also, I’ll identify how the poor use of business terminology is a root cause of why supply chains are not data ready, impeding technological innovations.
+Specific examples include supply chain visibility, intermodal interoperability, and data interoperability to name a few.
+Lastly, I’ll offer a way out of this operational confusion by having supply chains adopt business glossaries with measurable operational definitions that enables mutual understanding of business terminology by both humans and systems.

 Without a doubt, clarity is essential in business communications.
 Organizations must ensure clear communication among employees so everyone understands their work tasks and how to collaborate effectively.
 Additionally, what is communicated must be understood in context.
-So, let’s look at a specific example.
+So, let’s look at some specific examples.

 Supply chains use hundreds of industry-specific business terms in their day-to-day communications.
 Further, these business terms can be conveyed by various mediums such as verbally or digitally.
 As an example, let’s take the word “delivery” in the context of a supply chain operation.
 Below are two definitions of delivery.